MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-average-cost.md

  The average cost of entry number 3 is calculated in the average cost period for January, and the average cost for entries 4 and 6 is calculated in the average cost period for February.

- To get the average cost for February, the average cost of the piece received in inventory (100.00) is added to the average cost at the beginning of the period (30.00).
-The sum of the two (130.00) is then divided by the total quantity in inventory (2).This gives the resulting average cost of the item in the February period (65.00).
-The average cost is assigned to the inventory decreases in the period (entries 4 and 6).
+ To get the average cost for February, the average cost of the piece received in stock (100.00) is added to the average cost at the beginning of the period (30.00).
+The sum of the two (130.00) is then divided by the total quantity in stock (2).This gives the resulting average cost of the item in the February period (65.00).
+The average cost is assigned to the stock decreases in the period (entries 4 and 6).

 ## <a name="setting-the-valuation-date"></a>Setting the Valuation Date
- The **Valuation Date** field in the **Value Entry** table is used to determine in which average cost period an inventory decrease entry belongs.
-This also applies to work in process (WIP) inventory.
+ The **Valuation Date** field in the **Value Entry** table is used to determine in which average cost period a stock decrease entry belongs.
+This also applies to work in progress (WIP) stock.

  The following table shows the criteria that are used to set the valuation date.